Page 7 - Blog

 Compare products is a default Magento 2 feature that allows customers to compare the options of two or more items from your catalogue while shopping.
 The corresponding items are displayed in the grid, where shoppers can see their descriptions, best features, and ratings.

 The mechanism is pretty simple.
-All customers have to do is press the Add to Compare button on the corresponding product page and
+All customers have to do is press the Add to Compare button on the corresponding product page and then click Compare in the

 Product attributes in Magento help you organise products in categories, enable catalogue price rules and do a lot of other things.
 Magento 2 dynamic attributes, on the other hand, are generated to help you display products dynamically in different places of your store.